denisyarats/dmc2gym/README.md

-# An OpenAI Gym like wrapper for the DeepMind Control Suite.
+# OpenAI Gym wrapper for the DeepMind Control Suite.

 ### Instalation
 ```